jrmore04/KSCIRC-Gait-Addin/README.md

 # KSCIRC-Gait-Addin
-Microsoft Excel Gait analysis Add-in for videos digitized in Maxtraq
+An add-in for Microsoft Excel Gait that calculates all of the gait measures for files digitized in Matraq and save is Ascii format.
 Install:
   1. Download file
   2. Go to file location, select file, right click, and copy